 If route optimization as well as fleet management is also a matter of concern to you, do not hesitate to sign up for a free demo of vRoute - Route Optimization Software!

 This driver possesses a special skill that allows him to swiftly lift bulky and heavy items such as a sofa up a flight of stairs with little effort.
 His well-built figure and handy technique are created and trained in years of working in moving or servicing business.
 Plus, his experience also works on the tips to pack and unpack irregular-shaped items as well as disassemble and assemble as required to move them.

-The strong driver would be suitable for furniture or unassembled goods delivery since his technique would be a treasure for both business owner and the customers.
+The strong driver would be suitable for furniture or unassembled goods delivery since his technique would be a treasure for both the business owners and the customers.
 The least suitable job for him is e-commerce delivery with smaller items in insignificant quantities and without making use of his strength.

-It is undeniable that there are many types of driver, not limited to 5 types mentioned in the article.
-The more you know about them, the more reasonably you assign jobs based on their preference.
+It is undeniable that there are many types of drivers, not limited to 5 types mentioned in the article.
+The more you know about them, the more reason you assign jobs based on their preference.
 This would guarantee that they are trusted in jobs to show their best advantages, which benefits the logistics process in the long term.
-Drivers form the backbone of logistics industry and play a critical role in delivery operation.
-As such, remember to appreciate their contribution and consider their strengths as well as weaknesses when it comes to planning their delivery tasks.
+Drivers form the backbone of logistics industry and play a critical role in the delivery operation.
+As such, remember to appreciate their contribution and consider their strengths and weaknesses when it comes to planning their delivery tasks.